chocolateboy/autobox/README.md

 use autobox ARRAY  => 'Baz';
 ```

-\- bind SCALAR types to the `Foo` and `Bar` classes and ARRAY types to `Baz`.
+\- bind SCALAR types to the Foo and Bar classes and ARRAY types to Baz.

-`autobox` is lexically scoped, and bindings for an outer scope
-can be extended or countermanded in a nested scope:
+autobox is lexically scoped, and bindings for an outer scope can be extended or countermanded in a nested scope:

 ```perl
 {